The “Solihull Whirlwind” 1923

 Roads became impassable and one motorist, held up by a fallen tree, found on turning back that another tree had fallen behind his car so that he could not go either way.

-Patrick Murphy, a 42-year-old navvy, was killed when the force of the wind caused the collapse of a barn at Silhill Hall (pictured, top) in which he and two colleagues were sheltering.
-His two companions, named in newspapers as Pritchard and Clark, were badly injured when the roof of the barn was lifted into the air and then crashed down on the men.
-The three men had apparently been working on the new road from Ashleigh Road to Birmingham Road.
+His two companions, named in newspapers as Christopher Pritchard (45) of Selly Oak and Benjamin Clark (67) of Acocks Green, were badly injured when the roof of the barn was lifted into the air and then crashed down on the men.
+The three men had apparently been laying a sewer for a new road across the Moat House Farm estate from Ashleigh Road to Birmingham Road.

 Silhill Hall was reportedly the oldest domestic building in Solihull, which was illegally demolished by the owner in March 1966.